 In between the parks, the city has a respectable amount of greenery, adding to the nice feel.

-Another likeable feature of the city is that once you are away from the river, there's a good number of fountains to decorate the place, cool down and freshen the air.
+Another likeable feature of the city is that once you are away from the river, there's a good number of fountains to decorate the place, freshen and cool down the air.
 It was welcomed; the temperatures were boiling.
 My watch rang with heat warnings every day, something that never happens in Scotland..
 Anyway, fountains:

 After seeing the downtown, I visited some industrial points of interest.
 Dresden is by no means an industrial city, but one can find unique and pretty structures.